ColoradoSchoolOfMines/mozzarella/README.md

     $ cp development.ini.sample development.ini
     $ gearbox setup-app
-If `gearbox setup-app` fails try specifying `pip3` in the previos two steps
+If `gearbox setup-app` fails, try specifying `pip3` in the previos two steps.

 Serve the application:

     $ gearbox serve --reload --debug

-Finaly, go into your web browser and go to localhost:8080 to view the website.
+Finaly, go to your web browser and navigate to `localhost:8080` to view the website.

 ### To use a virtual environment